enrichit/angular-image-placeholder/README.md

 * `iu-template-string`: The template to insert into the bottom of the parent container.
 Optional if `iu-template-url` is specified.
 * `iu-template-url`: Dynamically loads a template to insert into the bottom of the parent container via Angular's `$http` service.
 Optional if `iu-template-string` is specified.
-* `iu-load-class`: Change class that is added when the `link()` function on the directive is called.
+* `iu-load-class`: Change class that is added to the parent when the `link()` function on the directive is called.
 Optional.
 Default `iu-load`.
-* `iu-complete-class`: Change class that is added when the image element finished loading.
+* `iu-complete-class`: Change class that is added to the parent when the image element finished loading.
 Optional.
 Default `iu-complete`.

 ## Todo